Autism spectrum disorder (ASD)

 A little help along the way

 Successful communication requires that children with autism have the right tools at the right time and know how to use them.
-At Tobii Dynavox we believe that we have tools that can help your child reduce challenging behavior, and enhance your their health, happiness and overall quality of life.
+At Tobii Dynavox we believe that we have tools that can help your child reduce challenging behavior, and enhance their health, happiness and overall quality of life.

 The right tools used the right way may result in lifestyle improvements such as participation in community life, gaining and maintaining satisfying relationships, expressing personal preferences and making choices, and developing personal competencies.